Cargill Cares Alumni

 other alumni, as well as Cargill senior leadership.
 If you have articles to share, stories of volunteer activities or other items of interest, please send them directly to Barb Kula at b.l.kula@comcast.net.

-Contact the CCA office at cargillcaresalumni11@gmail.com or leave a message at 952-742-6188.
+Contact the CCA office at cargillcaresalumni11@gmail.com.

 President’s Corner - Phil Deeney